 On January 5, 2015 Samsung Electronics President and CEO Boo-Keun Yoon will be delivering his keynote speech at the world renowned International Consumer Electronics Show (CES) in Las Vegas, Nevada.
 His vision for Samsung will be about Internet of Things (IoT).
 IoT is about the role of the Internet in unlocking infinite possibilities for the sake of improving people’s lives through technology.

-CES is an annual international electronics and technology trade show that features new products and innovations that can have an impact on our present and future civilizations.
-It is being held always at Las Vegas, Nevada and attended by people in the technology industries and exhibitors coming from different parts of the globe so this is not actually open to the public.
+CES is an annual international electronics and technology trade show that features new products and innovations that can have an impact on our present and future civilizations, they usually have the most popular Electronics Classified Ads on the internet.
+It is being held always at Las Vegas, Nevada and attended by people in the technology industries and exhibitors coming from different parts of the globe so this is not actually open to the public, and many of the display items were moved about using hand trucks.

 Although the Consumer Electronics Association which is the organization for the consumer electronics industry in the U.S., and the usual host of the show, this time, Samsung will be taking the helm.
 Microsoft, on the other hand, is not joining in.